 Promote the role of beef in a healthy and sustainable diet: Expand marketing and education efforts specifically highlighting the role of beef in a healthy lifestyle and sustainable diet.

 Implement a marketing campaign that communicates beef’s advantage compared to competing proteins: Conduct market research and develop a marketing campaign that defines and communicates beef’s comparative advantages and effectively highlights attributes important to consumers (e.g. on-pack labeling, nutritional facts labeling and/or other point-of-purchase communication).

 Develop targeted marketing programs focused on the highest opportunity market segments: Develop targeted messaging that positively resonates with highest opportunity market segments across media platforms to communicate beef’s compelling value proposition.

 Cultivate collaborative promotion partnerships: Cultivate opportunities to build collaborative beef promotion partnerships (e.g. complementary commodities, innovative retailers/food service organizations, etc.)

 Promote innovative online marketing, packaging and shipping solutions to enable the direct marketing of beef: Promote online marketing solutions and identify ways to safely, effciently and affordably deliver fresh and frozen beef directly to consumers.

 Engage consumers in a memorable beef eating experience: Educate and encourage beef marketers to be more creative in developing and delivering a more robust and memorable beef eating experience (e.g. creation of virtual experience via kiosk at restaurants, waiter/waitress training, butchers, beef connoisseur program, etc.)

-Promote underutilized beef cuts and new variety meat products: Drive acceptance and use of underutilized beef cuts and the creation of new variety meat products while continuing to promote traditional beef cuts.
+Promote underutilized beef cuts and new variety meat products: Drive acceptance and use of underutilized beef cuts and the creation of new variety meat products and pet food while continuing to promote traditional beef cuts.